DataDog/hiring-engineers/monitors.md

 ![scheduled](./downtime.png)

-Once you get into the downtime scheduling page, you'll set up two downtimes taht look like the below:
+Once you get into the downtime scheduling page, you'll set up two downtimes that look like the below:

 Weekday Downtime: